It's Hard to Find Good, High

 We have Baby Boomers, Gen X, and Generation Y

 of what it means to be a professional.

 I’m a proud American and love my country.
 When I

-became an Eagle Scout over thirty years ago, I was taught to
+became an Eagle Scout as a kid, I was taught to

 appreciate all the freedom and opportunity we have as Americans.

 But our work ethic is going down the tubes and if

 that doesn’t change soon, all that freedom and opportunity will

 be for naught.

 "The Skills Gap"